mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 ### Bug Fix

+#### Fixed save in the Visualize area

+Fixed a bug that prevented saving in other areas of the console after saving in the Visualize area
 #### Environment based on url in Monitoring Area

 Fixed a bug that would cause the Monitoring Area to ignore the environment possibly specified in the url.
 When you navigate to the Monitoring Area using a link that contains the environment in its path, the correct environment will be displayed.